mhthies/online-kueaplan/docs/auth.md

 - Upon every request, the server
   - checks the HMAC
   - retrieves the list of passphrase unique ids
-  - checks the authorization level for the requested event for the requested event, granted by the given list of passphrases
+  - checks the access role for the requested event for the requested event, granted by the given list of passphrases
-  - checks that the authorization level is sufficient for the requested request
+  - checks that the access role qualifies for the privilege that is required for the request